srimchi/arduino-arcade/README.md

 This project involves using the Arduino micro-controller link two sensors to an LED screen, so that you can play [Space Invaders](http://en.wikipedia.org/wiki/Space_Invaders).
 The goal of this project is for you to:

-* Gain experience working with hardware, including circuits and a little bit of soldering (soldering is not required for the core, but you may need to solder for your reach depending on the hardware you add).
+* Gain experience working with hardware, including circuits and a little bit of soldering (soldering is **not** required for the core, but you may need to solder for your reach depending on the hardware you add).
 * Understand the basics of how software can control hardware, both input (a potentiometer and a button) and output (an LED screen)
 * Solidify the concepts you've learned in EECS 183, including functions, branches, loops, arrays, and classes
 * Use these concepts in a comprehensive project
 * Start moving beyond simply writing code to designing programs
 * Have fun!
 * **NOTE!!!**: This project will be limited to the first 45 teams to request this project.
-Your team MUST submit a request using the [Arduino Team Sign-Up form](http://goo.gl/forms/DAWJBoLh79) by 11:59 pm on March 24th. **Only one sign up per team please**.
+Your team MUST submit a request using the [Arduino Team Sign-Up form](https://goo.gl/forms/pkyFyZyNGDRuEXpG2) by 11:59 pm on November 18th. **Only one sign up per team please**.
 Also note that, should the limit of 45 teams be reached before this time, the sign up form will close and your team will not be able to select this project.
 More details are found in the [Proposal](#proposal) section of this document.

 Here's a picture of what your final product might look like: